-- Planar : A graph is said to be planar if it can be drawn on the (Euclidean) plane without any edges crossing.
-Wikipedia : Planar Graphs8 - Outer Planar : A graph is said to be outer planar if it has an embedding in the plane such that its nodes lie on a fixed circle and its edges lie inside the disk without any crossing.
-Wikipedia : Outerplanar Graphs9 - Modify : Those operations will modify the entire structure of a graph . - Make Simple : This algorithm will change the graph to make it a simple graph.
-For more information please visit : Wikipedia: Simple graphs10 - Make Acyclic : A graph is acyclic if it contains no cycle.
+- Planar: A graph is said to be planar if it can be drawn on the (Euclidean) plane without any edges crossing.
+For more information please visit: Wikipedia: Planar Graphs8 - Outer Planar: A graph is said to be outer planar if it has an embedding in the plane such that its nodes lie on a fixed circle and its edges lie inside the disk without any crossing.
+For more information please visit: Wikipedia: Outerplanar Graphs9 - ullet Modify: Those operations will modify the entire structure of a graph. - \bullet Make Simple: This algorithm will change the graph to make it a simple graph.
+For more information please visit: Wikipedia: Simple graphs 10 - Make Acyclic: A graph is acyclic if it contains no cycle.
 A cycle is a path that as the same source and target.
-For more information please visit : Wikipedia: Acyclic graphs11 - Make Connected : A graph is said to be connected if every pair of vertices in the graph is connected.
-For more information please visit : Wikipedia: Connectivity 12 - Make Bi-connected : For more information please visit : Wikipedia: Biconnected Graphs 13 - Make directed : If the graph is a free tree, make it directed.
+For more information please visit: Wikipedia: Acyclic graphs11 - Make Connected: A graph is said to be connected if every pair of vertices in the graph is connected.
+For more information please visit: Wikipedia: Connectivity 12 - Make Bi-connected: For more information please visit: Wikipedia: Biconnected Graphs 13 - Make directed: If the graph is a free tree, make it directed.
 If only one node is selected, this one will be considered as the root node.
 If none is selected, Tulip will heuristically choose the center of the graph as the root node.
-For more information please visit : Wikipedia: Directed Tree14 - Reverse selected edges : Exchange source and target of an edge.
+For more information please visit: Wikipedia: Directed Tree14 - Reverse selected edges: Exchange source and target of an edge.

 View: this menu display all available view types.
-Click on one and a new view on the current graph will be created (Section 2.4, "Standards views")

-• Windows: this menu contains two options for the management of the views in the workspace : cascade or tile mode.

-• Options: this menu allows to enable/disable the display options:

-- Force ratio : Tries to keep a good Height/Width ratio for the layout of the graph. - Map metric : Applies the Color / Metric Mapping algorithm, whenever, a measure algorithm has been run. - Antialiasing : Enables a smoother but costly drawing of the graph. - Morphing : Enables the Morphing from a layout to an other.

-$\bullet {\tt Help}:$ in this menu, you can find informations about the software and the way to make your first steps.
+Click on one and a new view on the current graph will be created (Section 2.5, "Standards views") - Windows: this menu contains two options for the management of the views in the workspace: cascade or tile mode. - Options: this menu allows to enable/disable the display options and show Graph/View editor widget: - Display options: - Force ratio: Tries to keep a good Height/Width ratio for the layout of the graph. - Map metric : Applies the Color / Metric Mapping algorithm, whenever, a measure algorithm has been run. - Morphing: Enables the Morphing from a layout to an other. - Show Graph/View editor: if you close Graph/View editor tab on left dock widget, you can show it by this menu - $\bullet \, \texttt{Help}$: in this menu, you can find informations about the software and the way to make your first steps.

 2.2.
-Main window : Tools bar
+Main window: Tools bar